Department of Educational Psychology

 Our goals are to:

-The Educational Psychology Department is home of a Master’s Degree in School Psychology and two Certificates: Applied Behavioral Analysis (ABA) and Digital Learning Design (DLD).
+The Department of Educational Psychology is home of a Master’s Degree in School Psychology and a certificate in Applied Behavioral Analysis (ABA).
 We are also proud of our supportive coursework offered to other Departments and Degrees.

 Our students and graduates have the knowledge and skills necessary to engage in scholarly inquiry, to deliver accountable, research-based services and to understand how to use psychology as a force for positive change.

-We, the Educational Psychology faculty members invite you to consider our Master’s Degree in School Psychology, or ABA or DLD Certificates.
+We, the Educational Psychology faculty members invite you to consider our Master’s Degree in School Psychology, or ABA Certificate.
 For additional information please contact us at 210-458-2650.